-Why your EMS partner is your best friend and safest bet when manufacturing electronics for hostile and hazardous environments
+Why your EMS partner is your best friend for extreme environments

 John Johnson, NPI Director, Chemigraphic